DuncanKlam/CovidDataScraper/README.md

     <li>\CovidDataScraper-1.1.0> python scrapeCovidData.py</li>
 </ol>

 It's that simple!
 A spinner will pop up until the scraper stops scraping (it's a lot of data), and then the shell will display the last seven days of covid data about Delaware County, Indiana.
 Read on to learn about custom queries, or skip to the bottom to find a list of commands to run to figure it out yourself.
+You are also more than welcome to chnge the defaults that this program has.
+Using your favorite text editor, open up the .py file and change the variables in the "Constants and things" area, then save and rerun.

 ## Custom Queries
 This shell tool supports custom queries through the use of tags!
 There are 7 tags associated with this shell tool: